Sans Surveillance Sans – Cambridge Analytica

 The present video was subtitled using Sans Surveillance Sans.
 Sans Surveillance Sans is a typeface I designed to raise questions about today’s ubiquitous surveillance and the Orwellian rhetorical figures of speech attached to it.
 We are living the age of Surveillance Capitalism.
 Yet, political leaders, government agencies, and the industrial complex shaping the surveillance apparatus, prefer to market their programmes and technologies under appealing buzzwords – while failing to acknowledge the resulting societal risks.

-Exploiting ligatures in a liberal way, Sans Surveillance Sans automatically replaces oxymorons, euphemisms, and technical jargon, as they are written, with more straightforward language.
+Exploiting ligatures in a liberal way, Sans Surveillance Sans automatically replaces oxymorons, euphemisms, and technical jargon, as they are written, with more straightforward and honest language.
 While traditional typeface designers use ligatures to improve the legibility of texts, here I go one step further and use ligatures to improve our ability to make sense of the world we live in.

 The original video – Cambridge Analytica – The Power of Big Data and Psychographics – is distributed under a Creative Commons license by Concordia.
 Here I appropriated an excerpt of it, and I reframed it under the lens of my typeface.
 The typeface will be released at a later date.